Thundermug: 1970–1976

-1991-2001
+1991–2001

 At the initiative of former manager Wyn Anderson, the band gave various reunion performances in the 1980s.
 The band formally reunited in 1991, with original members Durst and Corbett, plus new drummer Cory Thompson.

 The band's later releases were on Raven Records, a label owned by Wyn Anderson and run from a farmhouse outside London, Ontario.
 Anderson had personally financed the band's return to recording, resulting in the 1995 release of Who's Running My World and the 1997 release of Bang The Love Drum.
 Who's Running My World had forty-two weeks of continuous airplay in Canada and resulted in three charting singles.
 Thompson was replaced on drums by Justin Burgess for the recording of Bang The Love Drum, though original drummer Ed Pranskus returned for subsequent live performances.
 With the death of Anderson in 1999, the band's recording career ended.

 Corbett left the band in 2000, for health reasons.
 Burgess rejoined the band, to replace Corbett on bass.
-During the 2000-2001 period, the band had a succession of drummers.
+During the 2000–2001 period, the band had a succession of drummers.
 The Thundermug name was formally retired in 2000, and the band continued as Big On Venus, a group with Durst and Pranskus, plus Justin Burgess and his then wife Sarah Burgess.
 The band formally disbanded in 2001.

-Post-Breakup
+Post breakup

 In 2006, Thundermug was inducted into the London Music Hall of Fame.

 Following the breakup of the band, Bill Durst developed a solo career as an award-winning blues artist.
 In 2009, Durst released The Great Willy Mammoth, which featured a number of reunion performances with former bandmate Joe de Angelis.
 Ed Pranskus continued his drumming career as Izzy Bartok.
 Justin Burgess developed a solo career as multi-instrumentalist "Just B".